sgichuki/TidyTuesday/2021-02-16/readme.md

 # Dubois Challenge
 ### challenge 01: Comparative Increase of White and Colored Population in Georgia

-The Dubois challenge was all about recreating plots created in the 1800's by W.E.B Dubois using modern tools.
-The original illustrations were hand-drawn.
-In the figure below see the original from 1900 on the left and figure created in R on the right.
+The Dubois challenge was all about recreating plots created in the 1800's by W.E.B Dubois.
+In the 1800's Dubois made the original illustrations by hand, the Dubois challenge was aimed at recreating the same graphs using R (or any other modern data visualisation tool).

+For task 1 in the Dubois challenege, I recreate a graph Dubois created to compare the increase in population of whites versus the "coloured" people in 1900's Georgia.

 ![](Compareplot1.png)